DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

  * k-armed bandit problem is a useful tool to formalize decison making problem
  * In k-armed bandit problem we have an agent (decision maker) who chooses between k actions and receives reward based on the action it chooses
  * the goal of the agent is to maximize the expected reward
+ * the value of an action $$a$$ is the expected reward given the the action $$a$$ is chosen
  * bandit problem matters in Reinfocement Learninig problem because it intorduces a conept of reward, time step and value of action
- * bandit problem introduces also to us what is exploration-exploitation tradeoff
+ * bandit problem introduces also to us what is exploration-exploitation dilleam: at a given time step agent can either choose greedy action (action with highest value, then agent exploits) or one of nongreedy actions (the agent explores)